 - 4 ounces Pineapple Juice (plus 2 slices of pineapple for garnish)

 - Club Soda

-- Muddle the 8 mint sprigs with the rum, juices and agave nectar in a cocktail shaker.
+- Muddle the 8 mint sprigs with the rum, juices and maple syrup in a cocktail shaker.

 - Place ice in cocktail shaker then shake well.